Killing of Miriam Carey

 On October 3, 2013, in Washington, D.C., Miriam Carey, a dental hygienist from Stamford, Connecticut, was shot and killed by law enforcement officers after attempting to drive through a White House security checkpoint in her black Infiniti G37 coupe.
-She struck a U.S. Secret Service officer, and was chased by the Secret Service to the United States Capitol where she was shot five times in the back, including one shot which hit the left side of the back of her head.
+She struck a U.S. Secret Service officer and was chased by the Secret Service to the United States Capitol where she was shot five times in the back, including one shot which hit the left side of the back of her head.
 A young child, Carey's daughter, was found unharmed in the car.

 Miriam Carey

 Miriam Iris Carey (August 12, 1979 – October 3, 2013), of Stamford, Connecticut, was a dental hygienist licensed to practice in New York and Connecticut.
 She was born and raised in Bedford-Stuyvesant, Brooklyn, New York.
 She obtained an associate degree in dental hygiene from Hostos Community College and graduated from Brooklyn College in 2007 with a degree in health nutrition science.

 According to a family spokesman, Carey had previously been hospitalized for postpartum depression.
 Carey's mother told ABC News that Carey had been depressed since giving birth.
 Carey's sister attested that she was "not delusional" and had been placed on a one-year medicated treatment plan for her postpartum depression.
-Dr. Steven Oken, her employer for eight years, described Carey as a "non-political person" who was "always happy".
+Steven Oken, her employer for eight years, described Carey as a "non-political person" who was "always happy".

 On the day of the incident, Carey was supposed to be taking her daughter to a doctor's appointment in Connecticut.
-The FBI found two medications in her apartment, as well as a laptop, a flash drive and three nonfunctional cell phones.
+The Federal Bureau of Investigation (FBI) found two medications in her apartment, as well as a laptop, a flash drive and three nonfunctional cell phones.
 Federal officials said she may have suffered from schizophrenia and bipolar disorder.
 Federal officials said no weapons were found in the car.
 Carey's boyfriend reported concerns about her mental health and delusions to the Stamford, Connecticut Police Department.
-On December 10, 2012 Stamford police investigated the complaint and noted that Carey believed herself to be the "Prophet of Stamford" and insisted that Barack Obama had her house under electronic surveillance.
-These police records were released after several media outlets made a Freedom of Information Act (United States) request.
+On the night of November 29, 2012, Carey called police saying five men were watching her outside her apartment.
+The police came and found no evidence to indicate someone was there and listed her as an emotionally disturbed person after.
+On December 10, 2012, Stamford police were called by Carey’s boyfriend over concerns for his daughter.
+They investigated the complaint and noted that Carey believed herself to be the "Prophet of Stamford" and insisted that President Barack Obama had her house under electronic surveillance.
+These police records were released after several media outlets made a Freedom of Information Act request.